Father Heart of God,

 start where the other person is comfortable, not with your knowledge.

 23 Thus says the LORD, "Let not a wise man boast of his wisdom, and let not

 the mighty man boast of his might, let not a rich man boast of his riches;

 these things," declares the LORD.

 Examples: Jesus and the

 woman at the well in Samaria.

-Paul preaches on Mar's Hill about
+Acts 17, Paul preaches on Mar's Hill about

 the unknown God.

 24 hours later only 7% of